 An engagement film is an awesome way to spread the good news to your family and friends.
 Some use their engagement films as a "save the date", and others like to use their engagement films to serve as a memory of "before" they were legally married.

 Personally, I think engagement films are super great because we can use the footage from the engagement film in your actual wedding film.
 This adds a completely different layer to your film and will help bring out your personalities so much more.

 Engagement films are typically filmed alongside your engagement photo session.
 This also is a great opportunity for your videographer to meet & work with your photographer before your big day.

 Length: 15-60 minutes

-When filming the ceremony, we use 2-3 cameras & high quality microphones.
-When purchasing the ceremony film, you will receive every moment from your ceremony exactly how it happened.
-All the vows, tears, laughter, first looks, are all captured & smoothed out in post-production for a very pleasing viewing experience.
+When filming the ceremony, we use 2-3 cameras & high-quality microphones.
+When purchasing the ceremony film, you will receive every moment of your ceremony exactly how it happened.
+All the vows, tears, laughter, and first looks, are all captured & smoothed out in post-production for a very pleasing viewing experience.